Contents

 Tanzania is renowned for the vast Serengeti and the Ngorongoro Crater, offering immense scale and the Great Wildebeest Migration’s river crossings.

-Kenya is famous for the Maasai Mara’s rich wildlife density, excellent predator sightings, and its more established, easily accessible safari circuit.
+Kenya is known for the Maasai Mara’s high wildlife density, excellent predator sightings, and established, easily accessible safari circuit.
 Kenya can be more budget-friendly, while Tanzania offers a greater sense of raw, untouched wilderness.

 Is the Great Wildebeest Migration in Tanzania or Kenya?

 The Great Wildebeest Migration occurs in both countries.
-The herds spend most of the year in the Serengeti (Tanzania) and cross into the Maasai Mara (Kenya) typically from July to October, in search of fresh grass.
-The river crossings are a major highlight in both ecosystems.
+The herds spend most of the year in the Serengeti (Tanzania) and typically cross into the Maasai Mara (Kenya) from July to October in search of fresh grass.
+The river crossings are a significant highlight in both ecosystems.

 Which country is more expensive for a safari, Tanzania or Kenya?

-Generally, Tanzania tends to be slightly more expensive due to higher park fees and a focus on longer, more remote itineraries.
-Kenya has a wider range of options, including more budget and mid-range accommodations, making it easier to plan a cost-effective trip.
-However, both countries offer options for various budgets
+Generally, Tanzania is slightly more expensive due to higher park fees and a focus on longer, more remote itineraries.
+Kenya has a broader range of options, including more budget and mid-range accommodations, making it easier to plan a cost-effective trip.
+However, both countries offer options for a range of budgets.

-Can I combine a safari in Kenya and Tanzania in one trip?
+Can I combine a safari in Kenya and Tanzania into a single trip?

 What is the best time of year to go on a safari in Tanzania and Kenya?